 Bacopa provides users with the flexibility to multi-task; to shift attention from one thing to another.

-It has also been shown to benefit creativity; which is somewhat unusual in the world of nootropics.
+It’s also good for enhancing creativity; which is somewhat unusual in the world of nootropics.

 In other words, the scientific community is trying to substantiate what is already being assumed as true by Eastern medicine.

 That being said, let’s take a look at what we already know about bacopa, shall we?

 What is Bacopa Monnieri? – Does it Improve Brain Health?

 Bacopa Monnieri is called ‘Water Hyssop’ by Westerners.
 It’s a creeping perennial native to India and Australia.

 It grows in wetland areas, has oval-shaped leaves, and purple flowers.
 The whole plant is used as medicine.